wiepteam/studygroup/Cohort 2/participants/template.md

 - Coding languages that I am proficient in: Solidity, Python, SQL
 - Coding languages that I am beginner in : Rust, C#, C++
 - How I am planning to support WiEP: Study group host, Moderator in Discord, Promote the Study Group, solving issues

+## Updates | Notes

+First week we had a presentation about the setup of the study group and distributed first issues.